 Obadiah choked.
-Wait.
-Let Liam see if the baby so low in Keren’s tummy was boy or girl.
-Watch his sons grow into men.
+It’s too soon.
+Liev needs to see if the new baby is a boy or a girl.
+He needs to watch his sons grow into men.

 A sob shook Gera’s frame.
-He slid his arms under Liam’s back while Obadiah supported his legs.
-They carried him in, where this morning he had blown a kiss across the room to Keren, and laid him on the table.
+He slid his arms under Liev’s back while Obadiah supported his legs.
+They carried him in, where this morning he had blown a kiss across the room to Keren4Keren is Liev’s wife., and laid him on the table.

 Gera bent and let out a long howl like a wounded dog.
 “My boy!
 My boy!”

 Obadiah squeezed Gera’s shoulder.
 “We’ll need warm water.”
 He went out to the courtyard where Hodiah5Hodiah is Gera’s wife. and Keren held the children.
 Hodiah glanced up and wiped her face.
 “Gera knows where things are, but—” A sob cut her off.

 The three-year-old broke free and latched onto Obadiah’s leg.
 “Where’s Daddy, Uncle Biah?”
 His little brother joined him.
 “Wah Daddy do?”